gunnarvoet/niskine-proc/README.md

 Python processing files were written in jupyter notebooks and converted to python scripts using [jupytext](https://jupytext.readthedocs.io/en/latest/).
 They can be converted back to jupyter notebooks.

+The Makefile bundles a number of data syncronization and processing steps.
+Note that you need GNU make version 4.3 or higher for this to work properly.
+On Macs, this can be installed via `brew install make` using homebrew.

 ### CTD
 Need to process cast nearby M1.